 Here’s another serviced, tested, and fully loaded Eventide H3000 Ultra-Harmonizer from Studio Electronics.
-This classic multi effects box has the dark gray "D/SE" front panel and coloring, but we have updated it with the mammoth H3500-DFX upgrade kit, which contains all the original D/SE presets, plus nearly every other preset and algorithm ever created for the H3000 and H3500 models.
+This classic multi effects box has the classic black and yellow "D/SE" front panel and silk screening, but we have updated it with the mammoth H3500-DFX upgrade kit, which contains all the original D/SE presets, plus nearly every other preset and algorithm ever created for the H3000 and H3500 models.
 This is the mother of all H3000 upgrades, with 23 algorithms and 756 presets, including all the Stevie Vai and Mod Factory presets, and the 3D spatial imaging effects.
 It has all the presets and programs found in the H3000 SE, and more.
 This classic H3000, found in every major sound studio, contains a wide variety of high quality sounds and effects including layered pitch shift, dual pitch shift, stereo shift, reverse pitch shift, swept comb filter, swept reverb, reverb factory, ultra-tap, long digiplex, dual digiplex, long digiplex, patch factory, stutter, vocoder, multi-shift, band delay, string modeler, phaser, diatonic shift, etc.

 Our shop received this unit in good working order but for preventative maintenance we replaced all the electrolytic capacitors in the power supply, serviced the main Molex connector, replaced the battery-backup NV-RAM IC, and did a complete calibration & check out.